ghost-inspector/docker-test-runner/test-runner-standalone/README.md

 values for `NGROK_TOKEN`, `GI_API_KEY`, and `GI_SUITE`.
 Notice that for
 `APP_PORT` we've passed in `my-app:8000`, `my-app` will resolve to our running docker container that we named `my-app` and `8000` assumes that is the port that our application is running on.
+We've also specified an `APP_WAIT_TIMEOUT` which will ping `my-app:8000` for up to `15` seconds before executing our suite.
 Finally we also connect this new container to the same `test-network` so all the DNS and networking magic can happen.
 Also note that you can send custom variables to the API call when we execute your test suite by using a custom environment variable named `GI_PARAM_varName`